 **Applications for Meacham Foundation Grants are not being taken at this time.** Please check back later or contact us with questions.

-Administered by American Humane Association, the Meacham Foundation Memorial Grant was established in 1969, in memory of Ms. Tressa Meacham, to provide financial assistance to agencies for shelter expansion or improvement.
+The Meacham Foundation Memorial Grant was established in 1969, in memory of Ms. Tressa Meacham, to provide financial assistance to agencies for shelter expansion or improvements.

 Grant money must be used to increase and/or improve the quality of care given to animals.
 Grants may be awarded in any amount up to $4,000.

 Funding to any one agency is limited to $4,000 per fiscal year.

 The Meacham Foundation Memorial Grant can help with projects such as: